• Skip to primary navigation

 • Lighten it up by using low fat milk to make the white sauce.
 It won’t be quite as creamy but you’ll save some calories and fat.
 If you’re really looking to cut calories, don’t mix any cheese into the white sauce and just sprinkle a half cup on top of the gratin before baking.

-• Just not a fan of Brussels sprouts?
+• Not a fan of Brussels sprouts?
 Try scalloped sweet potatoes with bacon and Gruyère instead.
+Asparagus casserole is pretty amazing, too.

 Make-Ahead Ideas